remix-run/remix/docs/tutorials/jokes.md

 Oh, and don't you love how just like with the `ErrorBoundary`, it's all contextual?
 So the rest of the app continues to function just as well.
 Another point for user experience 💪

 You know what, while we're adding catch boundaries.
 Why don't we improve the `app/routes/jokes/$jokeId.tsx` route a bit by allowing users to delete the joke if they own it.
-If they don't, we can give them a 401 error in the catch boundary.
+If they don't, we can give them a 403 error in the catch boundary.
+Unlike the 401 when the user needs to log in first, the 403 error means that although the user has been logged in, what he just attempt is forbidden (delete a joke that is not his).

 One thing to keep in mind with `delete` is that HTML forms only support `method="get"` and `method="post"`.
 They don't support `method="delete"`.
 So to make sure our form will work with and without JavaScript, it's a good idea to do something like this: